theAkCode/tic_tac_toe/README.md

 ## Features

-- Two-player gameplay (Player 1: X, Player 2: O)
+- Two-player gameplay (Player 1: O, Player 2: X)
 - Simple and responsive user interface
 - Clear and intuitive design
 - Highlights the winner with a victory animation